 S477 also removed much of the legal immunity of non-profit organizations in sexual abuse cases.
 This opens up churches, most schools, and charitable organizations to liability where they previously enjoyed immunity.

-A unique provision of S477 is that it creates a two-year lookback window for individuals to file almost any sexual abuse lawsuit, even when the right to file was seemingly lost under the statute of limitations.
+A unique provision of S477 is that it created a two-year lookback window for individuals to file almost any sexual abuse lawsuit, even when their right to file was seemingly lost under the statute of limitations.

 As plaintiff-friendly as S477 is, it has one significant limitation: child sex abuse plaintiffs cannot join together to bring their claims as a class action.
 S477 also voids any settlement agreement between a class of plaintiffs and one or more defendants.

 If you're interested in learning more about S477 and how it might affect your options for seeking justice over childhood sexual abuse, you might want to discuss your situation with a New Jersey attorney.
 Discover what a lawyer can do for you and how to find the right one.
 And for more details on the spectrum of help available to sexual abuse survivors, see our companion article Survivor Resources: Taking Action After Sexual Abuse.